markhuot/markhuot.github.io/_posts/2015-05-18-vertical-spacing.md

 title: Vertical Spacing
 ---

-At Happy Cog we treat our headings very abstractely.
-We don't add a ton of styles on a naked `h2`, for example.
-Instead we put our styles on a classed `.beta` element so that we can re-use that style on a `P` or a `strong` element if the need arises.
-This works great and has really helped us keep our front-end as flexiable as we need it to be.
-Where it breaks down for me is when we start applying some vertical rythym to our page.
-Sometimes we need an `H2` inside a module to have no vertical margin because it's got a bottom border, or some background box around it.
+I've learned to treat my headings pretty abstractely.
+I don't add a ton of styles on a naked `h2`, for example.
+Instead I put my styles on a classed `.beta` element so that I can re-use that style on a `p` or a `strong` element if the need arises.
+This works great and has really helped me keep my front-end as flexible as possible.
+Where it breaks down, for me, is when I start applying some vertical rhythm to the page.
+Sometimes I need an `h2` inside a module to have no vertical margin because it has a bottom border, or some background box around it.
 In these cases I find myself overriding the defauts with junk like,

 {% highlight scss %}
 .beta {